Tooth Sensitivity FAQs

 Have you ever bitten into ice cream and felt a shock of pain in your tooth?
-This jolting feeling is known as tooth sensitivity.
+This jolting feeling is tooth sensitivity.
 Though sometimes fleeting, the sensation can be excruciating.

-You do not have to suffer through this discomfort.
+You don’t have to suffer through this discomfort.
 Let your dentist know about this symptom.
 It could signify a larger underlying dental problem that needs urgent care.
 Read on to find responses from a dental professional to frequently asked questions about the tooth sensitivity condition.

 Why Does My Tooth Feel Sensitivity Pain?

 But if enamel weakens, thins, or erodes, then dentin becomes exposed.
-Then stimulants, especially hot, cold, or sugary items, can reach the underlying nerves and send pain signals to the brain.
+Then stimulants like hot, cold, or sugary items, can reach the underlying nerves and send pain signals to the brain.
 Once the stimulus is removed, the pain may cease, hence the intermittent nature of this sensation.

 What Causes the Weakening of Tooth Enamel?